johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/ContentEditorUserGuide/README.md

 ### Review Mode

 The Edit Interface defaults to the Review mode.
-In Review Mode, you can navigate through the pages of the site to quickly access and asses what you need to edit.
+In Review Mode, you can navigate through the pages of the site to quickly access and assess what you need to edit.
 You use the site's navigation to quickly access the content you need to edit.

 In Review Mode, the toolbar on the lefthand side of the screen offers a subset